 Student voice and representation in academic quality processes

-School Representative Co-ordinators (SRCs) and Research Student Representative Co-ordinators (RSRCs) are allocated to university committees and to validation and periodic review events as full committee/panel members.
-The DSU website provides useful information about our student representation including how to find your school/course rep. The site also contains the mapping of SRCs to committees and academic quality process events.
+Student representatives are involved with university/faculty level committees and academic quality processes such as validation and periodic review as full committee/panel members.
+The DSU website provides useful information about our student representation including how to find your course rep. DSU have also produced the following video which highlights what course reps can do.

 Student Voice Committees (SVCs)/Staff Student Consultative Committees (SSCCs)

 The SVCs/SSCCs are an important student voice mechanism.
 The remit of the SVC/SSCC is to engage students in the enhancement of their educational experience and are designed to give student representatives, normally course reps, the opportunity to convey student views on a range of issues relating to their courses.
 For example, this may include what is working well, areas for enhancement and discussing any proposed changes with staff.
 The SVC/SSCC operational guidance, and SVC/SSCC issues log help to ensure meetings are run efficiently and scheduled in line with the relevant PMB.